functionland/docs/docs/RFCs/document-syncing.md

   * 'trusted peers' might be used in the future to provide access control

-  * peers will probably come and go frequently in the future when data is synced with external devices (ie/ owner's computer or phone)
+  * peers will probably come and go frequently (ie/ someone needs to drop from the meeting)

   * since we have full control over the document store, we can ensure the DAG is shallow (based on limitations of number of files in a directory)